roromaniac/KH2FM-Rando-Battleship/README.md

 3. <ins>Clear Board</ins>: Clear the board during placement mode. :white_check_mark: Included in v1.0.0.
 4. <ins>Shared Board Mode</ins>: Generate a card with pre-placed ships to send to your opponent.
 You and your opponent can compete to clear the same board. :white_check_mark: Included in v1.0.0.
 5. <ins>Custom Board Dimension</ins>: Customize the size of the battleship grid. :white_check_mark: Included in v1.0.0.
+6. <ins>Image and Window Quality</ins>: Make errors popout windows and improve image/window size quality with changeing grid size.
+ETA: 2-3 days.
+Should be in v1.0.1.
-6. <ins>Assign hotkeys to certain actions so you don't have to go through the menus.</ins> ETA: 2 weeks (from 7/10/22).
+7. <ins>Assign hotkeys to certain actions so you don't have to go through the menus.</ins> ETA: 2 weeks (from 7/10/22).
-7. <ins>Toggle Checks for Inclusion</ins>: Toggle checks to be allowed in the pool of checks for battleship.
+8. <ins>Toggle Checks for Inclusion</ins>: Toggle checks to be allowed in the pool of checks for battleship.
 ETA: 1-2 months (from 7/10/22).
-8. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
+9. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
 ETA: 1-2 months (from 7/10/22).
-9. <ins>Restrictions</ins>: Validate restrictions on ships (such as number of allowable bosses, level 4 movements, etc.).
+10. <ins>Restrictions</ins>: Validate restrictions on ships (such as number of allowable bosses, level 4 movements, etc.).
 ETA 1-2 months (from 7/10/22).
-10. <ins>Border Logic</ins>: Toggle to restrict ships from bordering one another.
+11. <ins>Border Logic</ins>: Toggle to restrict ships from bordering one another.
 ETA: 2-3 months if at all (from 7/10/22).
 Seems like placing neighboring ships isn't all that desirable anyways.
-11. <ins>Autotracking</ins>: The ability for the button to be pressed once the check is found in KH2.
+12. <ins>Autotracking</ins>: The ability for the button to be pressed once the check is found in KH2.
 ETA: 2-3 months (from 7/10/22).
-12. <ins>Include icons with Xs to indicate sunken checks.</ins> ETA: ?
+13. <ins>Include icons with Xs to indicate sunken checks.</ins> ETA: ?
 Whenever someone wants to develop those icons.